mpawlega/creative-coding/Cosmic_Interlude/README.txt

 OVERVIEW

 Cosmic Interlude of the Nebular Web explores interconnectedness through a dynamic cosmic environment.
 Clouds of dust and stars move together in a shared system, creating ripples across a responsive cosmic grid.
-A surrounding galaxy space with vibrant color and light effects emphasizes scale, coexistence, and interaction.
+A surrounding galaxy space with vibrant colour and light effects emphasizes scale, coexistence, and interaction.

 The project reflects on how elements of vastly different sizes—galaxies, stars, particles, and humans—each contribute meaningfully to the formation